 - If this new addition to your family changes your eligibility for Medicaid or the State Children's Health Insurance Program, you have 60 days to make corresponding changes to your health-related benefits.
 Learn more about Medicaid and SCHIP.

 - Visit Atlas to evaluate your participation in the MIT Supplemental Life Insurance Plan.
 Dependent child life insurance coverage can be added within 31 days from the date of your child’s birth or adoption or during Open Enrollment.

-- Review and update your beneficiaries at any time of the year by submitting the beneficiary designation form below to the MIT Benefits Office.
+- Review and update your beneficiaries at any time of the year by submitting the beneficiary designation form below to MIT Benefits.

 Flexible Spending Accounts